 Most people weren't too happy to hear this week that Bank Leumi plans on forgiving the massive personal debt of Israeli tycoon Nochi Dankner.

-- Drawing a line between Nochi Dankner and IDB
+- The Line Between Nochi Dankner and IDB

 When TheMarker published an exclusive earlier this week, outlining the plans of Bank Leumi CEO Rakefet Russak-Aminoach to absolve Dankner of the NIS 100 million to 200 million he owes, readers wailed that it simply wasn't fair.